-I. Introduction
+1. Introduction

-The purpose of this document is to provide information to higher education institutions about the process of the institutional audit carried out by the Maldives Qualifications Authority (MQA) including guidelines for various stages of audit and guidelines for people involved in the process such as audit panels in their assessment work.
+The purpose of this Guideline is to provide information to higher education institutions about the process of the institutional audit carried out by the Maldives Qualifications Authority (MQA) including guidelines for various stages of audit and guidelines for people involved in the process such as audit panels, Higher Education Institutions (HEIs), MQA staff, etc., in their assessment work.